Celebrating CYGNA: Supporting women in academia

 - at home in diverse environments (water, earth, air), reflecting the national and cultural diversity of our network, which counts more than 20 nationalities

-With our new name and logo firmly established, ESCP London – a big supporter of CYGNA – also kindly provided funding for CYGNA mugs and pins.
+With our new name and logo firmly established, ESCP London – a loyal CYGNA supporter – also kindly provided funding for CYGNA mugs and pins.
 We now use our mugs and wear our pins with pride!

 Why we are different from other networks

-Our network differed from other academic women’s networks in at least five ways:
+Our network differs from other academic women’s networks in at least five ways:

 - Many other women’s networks are single-university networks and cover all disciplines from Archaeology to Zoology.
 Although this might build institutional coherence, single-discipline networks across universities like CYGNA offer different institutional perspectives, provide better opportunities for research collaborations, and present the opportunity to discuss sensitive issues with those outside one’s immediate circle of colleagues.

 - Most university and countrywide networks only organize only a few events a year, often fairly short in duration.
 On average, CYGNA has met for half-day events five times a year since its inception.
-With 25 meetings organized to date this means lots of opportunities for academic women to meet and a solid stock of accumulated resources on our website.
+Since May 2020 we have had monthly virtual meetings.
+With 36 meetings organized to date (December 2020) this means lots of opportunities for academic women to meet and a solid stock of accumulated resources on our website.

 - CYGNA is resolutely FREE for its members.
 Our speakers are usually CYGNA members who offer their time for free, whereas the host university sponsors our catering.
 We do not charge for membership or for attending our meetings.
 This ensures our network is open for academics at any stage of career and to those who work at less well-resourced institutions.